|

 create happiness or suffering, I am committed to speaking

 truthfully using words that inspire confidence, joy, and hope.
+When

-the suffering in myself and in the other person.
+suffering in myself and in the other person.
 I will speak and

 listen in a way that can help myself and the other person to